 - Remove the felt strip from the inside of a highlighter.

 - Put the felt strip into a bowl or small container and run water over it until the color has all bled out.

 - Mix ½ cup of white cornstarch with the water until the cornstarch dissolves.

-- Paint your walls with your homemade UV paint
+- Paint your walls with your homemade UV paint.

 Can You Clear Coat Over Glow Paint?

-It is possible to coat over UV glow paint, but you will need to be sure to completely cover it with at least two to three clear coats.
+It is possible to coat over UV glow paint, but you will need to be sure to cover it completely with at least two to three clear coats.

-This is because the phosphors in the invisible glow in the dark paint may still receive enough light to obtain a charge and glow behind the new paint.
+This is because the phosphors in the invisible glow-in-the-dark paint may still receive enough light to obtain a charge and glow behind the new paint.

 So, you will need to add extra coats to ensure that the phosphors are totally covered.